European activist files complaints against Apple's tracking tool

-BERLIN (Reuters) - A group led by privacy activist Max Schrems filed complaints on Monday with German and Spanish data protection authorities over Apple’s online tracking tool, saying it breached European law by allowing iPhones to store users’ data without their consent.
+BERLIN (Reuters) - A group led by privacy activist Max Schrems filed complaints on Monday with German and Spanish authorities over Apple's AAPL.O online tracking tool, saying it breached European law by allowing iPhones to store users' data without their consent.

 It is the first such major action against the U.S. technology group related to European Union privacy rules.

-Noyb, the digital rights group run by Schrems, has successfully fought two landmark trials over privacy against Facebook.
+Noyb, the digital rights group run by Schrems, has successively fought two landmark privacy cases against Facebook FB.O.

 Apple said it was not immediately in a position to comment.

-The Californian tech giant has previously said it provides users with a superior level of privacy protection.
-It had announced it would further tighten its rules with the launch of its iOS 14 operating system this autumn but in September said it would delay the plan until early next year.
+The company previously said it provided users with a superior level of privacy protection.
+The Californian tech giant had said it would further tighten its rules with the launch of its iOS 14 operating system this autumn but in September said it would delay the plan until early next year.

 Noyb’s complaints were brought against Apple’s use of a tracking code that is automatically generated on every iPhone when set up, the so-called Identifier for Advertisers (IDFA).